thekswenson/Zombi/README.md

     cd Zombi
     pip install -e .

-**Installing Simphy**
+**Installing SimPhy**
-There are two methods for installing Simphy, Compilation and pre-compled binaries.
-We reccomend using the pre-compiled binaries, as they are by far the simplest method for installing SimPhy.
+There are two methods for installing SimPhy, Compilation and pre-compiled binaries.
+We reccommend using the pre-compiled binaries, as they are by far the simplest method for installing SimPhy.
 You can find the precompiled binaries here: https://github.com/adamallo/SimPhy/releases/latest

-If for whatever reason you wish to compile SimPhy, please follow the instructions in the SimPhy manual here: https://github.com/adamallo/SimPhy/wiki/Manual#4-obtaining-simphy
+If you wish to compile SimPhy, please follow the instructions in the SimPhy manual here: https://github.com/adamallo/SimPhy/wiki/Manual#4-obtaining-simphy

 ## **Running ZombiPhy** ##

-This is a guide for how to run the the ZombiPhy
+**Overview**
+The ZombiPhy pipeline can be broken down into 5 main steps:
+1. SimPhy generates a species tree.
+2. The species tree is converted into a format identical to the output of Zombi's **T** mode.
+3. Zombi is run in **G** mode using the species tree as input.
+4. Gene trees generated from step 4 are fed into SimPhy as locus trees.
+This generates new gene trees that incorporate incomplete lineage sorting.
+5. The new, SimPhy generated gene trees are fed back into Zombi which is then run in its **S** mode, which generates sequences from the tree.

+The first 4 steps are done using the **ZombiPhy.py** script, which automates the steps for ease of use.
+The final step is done using a seperate Python script, **Name Pending**, as it is **very computationally expensive**

+**Parameters**
+A majority of the parameters fed to ZombiPhy are specified in parameter tsv files rather than in arguments.
+ZombiPhy parameter files, such as the one in the Parameters folder, are split into two section.

+The first section is a set of arguments to SimPhy.
+This allows you to change parameters such as the number of replicates and the distribution from which to draw the gene/species specific rate heterogeneity parameters.
+Note that you should be able to add any of the arguments specified in https://github.com/adamallo/SimPhy/wiki/Manual to this section of the parameters file to add them to the SimPhy call, though this has not been thouroughly tested.
+For more information on using SimPhy, please see https://github.com/adamallo/SimPhy/wiki/Manual.

+The second section details the parameters that will be inputted into Zombi during genome simulation.
+This allows you to change parameters such as the duplication, loss, inversion, and transposition rates.
+Note that unlike the SimPhy parameters section, you cannot add nor remove any of the Zombi parameters.
+For more information on these parameters, please see the genome generation section of the Zombi wiki at https://github.com/AADavin/Zombi/wiki/Generating-Genomes.

+**Running ZombiPhy**
+ZombiPhy accepts 5 different arguments:
+1. -s_loc is the location of the precompiled binaries for SimPhy (if you compiled SimPhy, then you can replace this with the command used to call SimPhy).
+2. -params is the location of the zombiphy parameters file.
+3. -o is the location in which to save the output files.
+4. -g_loc is the location of the root genome gff file.
+In this example,
+5. -fc is the feature choice.
+You can choose to look at either individual CDS regions or entire genes.

+Here is an example run of ZombiPhy using the default parameters in Parameters/ and the genome data from chicken chromosome 4 (Available here: https://ftp.ensembl.org/pub/release-110/gff3/gallus_gallus/)

+    Python ZombiPhy.py -s_loc ../SimPhy_1.0.2/bin/simphy_mac64 -params Parameters/ZombiPhyParameters.tsv -o ../output -g_loc ../genomes/chicken/chr4.gff -fc gene

+**Running name pending** ...

-### **Running Zombi the normal way** ###
+### Running Zombi Independently ###

 **There is a detailed Wiki that explains how Zombi works [here](https://github.com/AADavin/ZOMBI/wiki)** and it takes around 15 minutes of your time reading it!
 But if you want to launch it right away, just read this.

 There are **three main modes** to run Zombi: **T** (species Tree), **G** (Genomes) and  **S** (Sequences)